What chemicals are covered by Regulation 649/2012?

 Chemicals listed in Annex I to Regulation 649/2012:

-PREPARATIONS are subject to the Regulation if the preparation contains chemicals listed in Annex I at a concentration high enough to trigger labelling obligations under Directive 1999/45/EC, the Dangerous Preparations Directive.
+MIXTURES are subject to the Regulation if the mixture contains chemicals listed in Annex I at a concentration high enough to trigger labelling obligations under Directive 1999/45/EC, the Dangerous Preparations Directive.

 ARTICLES containing chemicals listed in Parts 2 and 3 of Annex I are also subject to the Regulation, if the chemical in the article is in unreacted form, or present in a preparation at a concentration high enough to trigger labelling under Directive 1999/45/EC.

 The use of chemicals and articles listed in Annex V is prohibited in the European Community, and the export of such chemicals and articles is prohibited.

 Return to Export/Import